jchou03/Subtitle-AI/README.md

 ## Method
 ## Result & Analysis
 ## Future direction
 For future directions, we would like to explore integrating this closed caption into Machine learning to train a robot.
+Currently, we need to train a robots/AI with machine learning through programming, and writing codes.
+But what if, instead of writing codes, we talked to the robots, and internally generate closed caption to understand, and train itself.

 ## Resources
 [OpenSubtitle Corpus](http://www.opensubtitles.org/)